If you work in the area of food and health, you already know that foodborne illness (FBI) is a major public health issue.

 The Wisconsin Department of Public Instruction provides these guidelines for preventing cross contamination with food allergens:

-Food storage is one of the steps in the flow of food in which food is subject to cross contamination.
+Food storage is one of the steps in the flow of food where food is subject to cross contamination.
 Here are some tips for preventing cross contamination from the National Food Service Management Institute.

 One of the most crucial food-safe procedures in a foodservice operation is to begin each process with clean, sanitized work surfaces and equipment.